RazvanGolan/Faculty-3rd-year/bia/README.md

-# The basics of artificial intelligence
+# Basics of artificial intelligence